dejimarquis/azure-docs/articles/digital-twins/how-to-integrate-azure-signalr.md

 Back on the *Create Event Subscription* page, hit **Create**.

 ## Configure and run the web app
+1. Before configuring the web app, make sure the Device Simulator program is running

 1. Go to the folder where you cloned the repository, open the WebApp folder using Visual Studio Code or any editor of your choice

 1. In the src/App.js, replace the URL in the **HubConnectionBuilder** with the HTTP endpoint of the **negotiate** function